Cardinals created by Francis: 22 February 2014

 On 31 October 2013, Pope Francis announced plans to name new cardinals in a consistory on 22 February 2014.
 In December 2013, he said that rumors that he might name a woman cardinal were not to be taken seriously.
 He announced the names of 19 new cardinals on 12 January 2014.
 Sixteen were under the age of 80, eligible to vote in papal conclaves.
 Observers attempting to interpret Francis' approach to naming cardinals noted the absence of certain names, including the heads of the dioceses of Venice and Turin and the Vatican Librarian and Archivist.
 Others noted a preference for clerics with pastoral experience and only a single theologian, Müller.
 John L. Allen said the choices made the February meeting the "Consistory of the Periphery", noting the "broad global distribution" of the new cardinals.
 Of the nomination of the archbishop of Perugia rather than those of more prestigious dioceses like Turin and Venice, La Stampa said: "Any career planners in the Church who had the path from the seminary to the cardinalship set out very clearly in their minds will have to think again."

 Pope Francis sent a letter to each cardinal-designate that said:

 Those made cardinal at the consistory were:

 Pope emeritus Benedict XVI attended the consistory.
 He doffed his zucchetto when Pope Francis came down the nave of St. Peter's Basilica to greet him, and took a seat in a row with several cardinals using a chair the same as theirs.
 Loris Francesco Capovilla was granted a dispensation and did not attend the consistory.

+Though a cardinal who is not an ordinary—typically an official of the Roman Curia—is normally assigned the rank of cardinal deacon, Parolin was made a cardinal priest, as is customary in the case of the Holy See's secretary of state.

 Prior to this consistory, there were 106 cardinals under the age of 80 and eligible to participate in the election of a pope, and the addition of 16 new cardinals under age 80 brought the total to 122, although another 10 were due to turn 80 in the remainder of 2014.
 Because the maximum number of cardinals allowed to participate in a papal conclave is set at 120, the number of cardinals below 80 is usually limited to 120, although that limit has occasionally been exceeded.
 The appointments brought the total number of cardinals to 218.